breakfast · High Protein

 Frequently Asked Questions

-Can I meal prep greek yogurt parfaits?
+Can I meal prep Greek yogurt parfaits?

 Yes, with one adjustment.
 Store yogurt and berries together for up to 3 days, but keep granola separate until serving.
 The granola becomes soggy within hours if mixed in.
 Use small containers or bags for portioned granola.